 In the implementation stage, installation of the care pathways will be guided by the planned implementation supports formalised in the preparation phase.
 It will be critical to monitor the implementation process during this stage and adjust supports accordingly.
 Care pathway toolkits including education and documentation resources will be finalised and disseminated to clinical staff and patients at this stage to foster prompt widespread practice change.
 Further monitoring of the degree of engagement and cohesion between clinical leadership and frontline clinical staff will be achieved using participant observations.
-Particular attention will be paid to the capacity of frontline clinical staff to absorb and apply new care pathways, avoiding "bottlenecks" between care pathway development and implementation.
-This stage will also be supported by an iterative audit and feedback process and data analytics to
+Particular attention will be paid to the capacity of frontline clinical staff to absorb and apply new care pathways, avoiding 'bottlenecks' between care pathway development and implementation.
+This stage will also be supported by an iterative audit and feedback process and data analytics to identify gains made and update external benchmarking comparisons over time.
+Audit and feedback will relate to process (implementation) outcomes, health services outputs and patient-level outcomes and this feedback will be communicated with staff at regular discipline meetings.

-Stage 4: Sustainment
+Stage 4: sustainment

 The sustainment stage involves the continued application of the structures and processes of the care pathways to realise tangible improvements in patient outcomes.
 At this stage, care variation reduction becomes a standing item on regular Patient Safety and Quality Committee meeting agendas.
-"Roadshow" presentations to the stakeholder engagement groups, frontline clinical staff and hospital leadership groups can continue bi-directional communication and feedback loops to identify new areas of care variance prioritised for future care pathways.
+'Roadshow' presentations to the stakeholder engagement groups, frontline clinical staff and hospital leadership groups can continue bidirectional communication and feedback loops to identify new areas of care variance prioritised for future care pathways.
 We also plan to translate our findings via policy maker round tables and engagement and training with other private hospitals.